pwarner/WarpCode.Outcomes/readme.md

 - we retain the convenience of halting execution
 - we skip the need to capture the call-stack
 - we explicitly indicate that a customer without the supplied id is not an exceptional circumstance but one we anticipated.
-- allows us to use composition to compose workflows from logical steps.
+- we can compose workflows from logical steps.

 That intriguing last bullet-point means you can write code like this:
 ```csharp